15 September, 2011

 This is a very important learning process that then allows the business to focus on the efficient agents and prune action requests to inefficient agents.
 Thus those individuals in the agent space who have acquired great skill across their value map can derive payment for that skill as they perform actions efficiently.
 This would make possible a true meritocratic management process that is free of cronyism or nepotism in selecting which agents are granted more responsibility.
 Indirectly, being good at what one is performing for the business grants that person more responsibility (in the form of more action requests).
 I called this action focused system of task execution Action Oriented Workflow (AOW).

 The Action Oriented Workflow paradigm is fully implemented as described above in the AgilEntity framework, it enables businesses to find workers to perform actions from a potential global pool, to identify the best workers over time as they perform actions without requiring a set of hierarchical human management layers (which eliminates another major expense in many large businesses) and finally to reward those workers with action requests and compensation for being good at what they do.
 On the agent side, it allows the agents to opt into work by performing actions submitted to them, it also allows them to opt out of work by delegating action requests forward to other agents.
-Thus allowing agents to work on their own time without degrading their efficiency deltas for the actions that they receive.
+Thus allowing agents to work on their own schedule free of the hegemony of time, without degrading their efficiency deltas for the actions that they receive.
 It also allows them to work from any where, using any device to connect to the business and perform the action.

 I truly believe that systems of the type that I've invented are the future of the work force, in a post I wrote originally in 2006 and posted here in 2008 I described the future where a telepresent workforce reshapes how business will be done.
 The age of what I call hyper efficient businesses is upon us with tools like AgilEntity using the action oriented workflow paradigm.
 They allow employers to emancipate their workforce and it allows employees to be free of work and maximize the use of their intrinsic value space.
 Popular writer and technology thinker Douglas Rushkoff recently started talking about the need for us to redefine how we think about "jobs" and I agree with him 100%, I designed AgilEntity to do just that so I am glad that others are finally starting to think in a new way.